Who is responsible for the processing of your personal data?

 The following personal data will be processed:

-- data necessary for the organisation and management of the event: first and last names of the school principal, supervising teacher and students participating in the event, gender and postal address of supervising teacher and students participating in the event, e-mail addresses and mobile phone numbers of the school's head teacher and supervising teacher, name, phone number, postal and e-mail address of the school and the school's website, health form (allergies, dietary restrictions, disabilities, details of the person to be contacted in case of emergency, phone, address);
+- data necessary for the organisation and management of the event: First name and surname of the school principal, supervising teacher and students participating in the event, gender and postal address of supervising teacher and students participating in the event, mobile phone number of parents/guardian and supervising teacher, e-mail address of school principal and supervising teacher, name, phone number, postal and e-mail address of the school, the school's website, health form (allergies, dietary restrictions, disabilities, details of the person to be contacted in case of emergency, phone, address);

 Your consent is required for:

 - photographs, audio and video recordings and web streaming related to the event,

 - participant list with your name, surname and supervising teacher's email address which will be shared among participants,

 - invitations to future YEYS events that the EESC may organise.